 Use of a human drug, or an animal drug that is only approved for use in nonfood-producing animals, has further restrictions.
 These drugs are not permitted if a drug that is labeled for use in a food-producing animal can be used in a labeled or extralabel manner.

 The extralabel use of certain drugs is prohibited in food animals.
-This list may be amended by the Food and Drug Administration.
+This list found at 21 CFR 530.41 may be amended by the Food and Drug Administration.
 Thus, the following list is accurate as of the publication date of this document.

 Prohibited therapy in food animals: chloramphenicol, clenbuterol, diethylstilbestrol, dimetridazole, ipronidazole, other nitromidazoles, furazolidone, nitrofurazone, glycopeptides, fluoroquinolones.